National Museum of the Philippines – Iloilo

-The National Museum (NM) Western Visayas Regional Museum, simply known as the National Museum Western Visayas, is a museum in Iloilo City, Philippines.

-The museum is housed in the old Iloilo Provincial Jail building, also known as Iloilo Rehabilitation Center, which was built in 1911 and served as the provincial jail of the province until 2006.
+The National Museum of the Philippines – Iloilo, also known as the National Museum Western Visayas and the Iloilo and Western Visayas Regional Museum, is a museum in Iloilo City, Philippines, housed in the former Iloilo Provincial Jail, also known as the Iloilo Rehabilitation Center.
+The building was constructed in 1911 and served as the provincial jail until 2006.
 It is located within the Iloilo Provincial Capitol Complex in Iloilo City Proper.
+In addition to the building, the Old Jaro Municipal Hall in the district of Jaro is also part of the museum.

 History

 The National Museum Western Visayas is housed in the Iloilo Provincial Jail which was built in 1911 and used until its abandonment in the 2000s, after a replacement facility was built in 2006.
 Its satellite office would be at the Old Jaro Municipal Hall which was given to the National Museum of the Philippines (NMP) in 2014 along with the jail building.